TV Ludo Game

 Particularly when it was one of those that was specifically staged and shot just for merchandising purposes.

-And a great looking board too.
+And a great looking board it is too.